-Classroom Equipment
+Classroom Equipment for On-Site Sessions & Virtual Schooling

-In keeping with the AAIT LS's high educational standards our classrooms are equipped with top notch technology & teaching materials that allow the students to develop a working, hands-on knowledge of the tools and materials that are most likely to be used at the place of their future educational or professional environment.
+In keeping with the AAIT LS's high educational standards our classrooms are equipped with top notch technology & teaching materials that allow the students to develop necessary skills claimed by the Program goals.
 State-of-the-art smart classroom technology offers students and faculty at AAIT LS School the ideal environment for academic classes, meetings and special events.
+AAIT LS students have access to an open, wireless network on campus.
+Classrooms have projectors installed along with new instructor computers.
+Faculty can project DVD and VHS output in addition to the information displayed on the classroom computer or a laptop.

-Classroom Technology Services provide support for students, faculty and staff in the use of state of the art smart academic equipment.
-The School hosts its own servers with classroom computers connected to the training server computer via super-fast gigabit network.

-Laptops are connected to the network through MS Windows 2008 domain controller and all accounts are setup through Active Directory.
+On-Campus Classroom Technology Services provide support for students, faculty and staff in the use of state of the art smart academic equipment.
+The School hosts its own servers with classroom instructor computers connected to the training server computer via super-fast gigabit network.
+Instructors' Laptops are connected to the network through MS Windows 2011 (Word, Excel, Power Point, Project, latest version).
+Domain controller and all accounts are setup through Active Directory.